wkellett/cleo.github.io/EDITracker/Partners.md

 You can update a partner’s name and the list of users who have access to a partner.

-Click a partner on the list to highlight it and enable the buttons
+Click a partner on the list to highlight it and enable the buttons.

 ![Partners Page with partner selected](../images/PartnersPage2.png)